Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 *Love your browser and keep it up to date* 😎

+You know now that :

+- a website is mainly text files
+- They are given to you by the server
+- The main text file for a website is the HTML file

 I will go into more details for all those files (HTML, CSS & Javascript) with comings posts.

 **[UPDATE]** {% post_link html-basic-part-1 here is the the first part of HTML document! %}